phlowers/mechaphlowers/docs/user_guide/ug_catalog.md

 ### Loading your data in the catalogs

-You can add new catalogs in `.csv` format to the a user folder.
+You can add new catalogs in `.csv` format to a user folder.

 To configure how Mechaphlowers will read them, you need to provide a corresponding `.yaml` file that references the CSV catalog, also placed in the same folder.